Jena-Auerstadt: The Battle for Prussia: Gameplay

 This completes one game turn, which represents 1 hour of daylight.
 After sunset, night movement is allowed, but not night combat.

 During the game, the Prussian player has the option of sending all his reinforcements to Jena, or can follow the historical path of dividing reinforcements between Jena and Auerstadt.

 Scenarios

 The game includes a historical scenario based on the actual battle, as well as several "what if?" scenarios that change the orders of battle and timing.

 Publication history

 After the success of SPI's first quadrigame, Blue & Gray: Four American Civil War Battles, published in May 1975, the company quickly produced several more quadrigames over the next six months, including Napoleon at War, which proved very popular, moving to #5 in SPI's Top Ten Games list the month it was published, and staying in the Top Ten for the next six months.

-Jena-Auerstadt, which had been designed by Tom Walczyk, proved to be the most popular of the four games, and was offered for sale as both a "folio game" packaged in a cardstock folio, and as a "Designer's Edition" boxed set with mounted maps.
+Jena-Auerstadt, which had been designed by Tom Walczyk, proved to be the most popular of the four games, and was offered for sale as a "folio game" packaged in a cardstock folio, as a reddish background game-box for the European market, and as a "Designer's Edition" boxed set with mounted maps.